How is my clock Serviced?

 Before buying a spring-driven clock, try to wind it to see if it has a broken mainspring.
 If the key turns and you hear the mainspring slip, the spring may have broken and will need to be repaired or replaced.
 Mainspring repair (with a full service) starts at around $30 per spring and can go up in price depending on the style and make of the movement.
 Make sure all the parts for the clock are there.
 The pendulum, hands, weights if used.
 Don't be afraid to ask questions.
 Your buying a piece of history.

 Consider the age of the clock before buying.
 The older the clock, the more desirable and collectible it is.
 However, clocks made before about 1870 can be more difficult to repair due to the technology used in manufacture.
 Some of the finest timepieces I have seen were made between 1910 - 1950 with even newer clocks being made with high quality parts.
 We also make some of our clock repair parts and are well know for our antique clock repair in Houston and throughout Texas and the World.

-Serving Houston, and Nationwide "For Service you expect, it's Pocket Full of Time"
+Serving the Greater Houston area, and Nationwide.
+"For Service you expect, it's Pocket Full of Time"